Diorla/trip-planner/README.md

     - Trips
     - Saved
   - Background picture
-- A call to action button with "New trip", will lead to explore page
+- A call to action button with "Explore", will lead to explore page
 - Current trip
   - This will be based on the date.
   - Any date that overlaps with today will be the one